gauravsh02/sec-message/README.md

 # SecMessage

-It is WebApp to encode and decode plain text messages.
+It is WebApp to encode and decode plain text messages, using [cyphering encoding](https://en.wikipedia.org/wiki/Cipher) and javaScript to implement it.

 vist [SecMessage](http://ryuz.heliohost.org/)